A brief history of the beer

 Hops allowed beer to be exported on long voyages by ship to eastern countries.

 During the Middle Ages, numerous historic breweries were born in Europe and in particular in Germany, some of which are still active: such as the Bavarian Weihenstephaner brewery.

 This is how the basis for a mass consumption of beer was born and in 1500 the Duke of Bavaria approved a law called "purity requirement" in which he decreed that beer was produced only with barley, water and hops (yeast was introduced in 1857 after the discovery by the microbiologist Pasteur).

 During the 1500s the first Lager beers (bottom fermentation) were produced: it was typical that the beer was kept in very cold caves for a long time.

-Subsequently the industrial revolution marked a turning point for the European economy and the same was for the production of beer, which was industrialized: the first brewery to use this type of production was the Caledonian Brewery in Edinburgh, founded in 1870. production were rationalized and synthesized in order to reduce costs and increase the volumes produced.
+Subsequently, the industrial revolution marked a turning point for the European economy and the same was for the production of beer, which was industrialized: the first brewery to use this type of production was the Caledonian Brewery in Edinburgh, founded in 1870.
+Productions were rationalized and synthesized in order to reduce costs and increase the volumes produced.
 The invention of the hydrometer and other innovative equipment increased the quality of the beer.
 From that moment, the brewers were able to learn the differences between malts, correct color, density and alcohol content.